ofbennett/julia-set-fractal/README.md

 - `julia_set.py`: Directly equivalent to the julia code.
 Algorithm structured in the same way.
 - `julia_set_vectorized.py`: The Python code re-written to use vectorized numpy operations to improve the numerical efficiency of the code.
-- `julia_set_numba.py`: Directly equivalent to the julia code.
-Algorithm structured in the same way.
+- `julia_set_numba.py`: Algorithm structured in the same way.
 [Numba](http://numba.pydata.org) LLVM JIT used to pre-compile parts of the Python code before execution.

 If you like, you can also generate the fractal image with the Python code in `plot_julia_set.py`.